nyc-crh/site/content/gallery/a-days-work.md

 ---
 layout: gallery
-draft: true
+draft: false
-date: 1000-01-01
+date: 1902-10-01
-displaydate: "1000-2000"
+displaydate: "October 1902"
-title: Title in Title Case
-author:
+title: A Day’s Work in a New York Public School, excerpt
+author: William McAndrew, photographs by Florence Maynard
-citation:
+citation: >
+ "A Day’s Work in a New York Public School, excerpt," William McAndrew, photographs by Florence Maynard, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/a-days-work.
-imageFeatured:
+imageFeatured: a-days-work.jpg
-imageFeaturedAlt:
+imageFeaturedAlt: Schoolchildren of different ages are lined up, holding documents in their hands.
+Original caption reads &quot;Well-Doers Waiting for the Principal's Commendation&quot;
 detailedDescr:
 embed:
 embedTitle: